kasper-piskorski/docs/pages/documentation/10-examples/graql-rules.md

 ## Where Next?

-This example has illustrated the basics of the inference rules used by the Grakn reasoner.
+This example has illustrated the basics of the inference rules used by Graql.
 Having read it, you may want to further study our documentation about [Graql Rules](../graql/graql-rules.html) and further investigate the [example that imports the genealogy data from CSV format into Grakn](./CSV-migration.html).

 We will be using the genealogy data throughout our documentation.
 For an overview, please see our [Family Matters](https://blog.grakn.ai/family-matters-1bb639396a24#.uelgekrn2) blog post.